 - they can get independent advice, and tells them where to find it

-If you want your tenant to move out on the day their tenancy runs out, you have to send them a section 33 notice at least two months in advance.
+If you want your tenant to move out on the day their tenancy runs out, you have to send them a section 33 notice the right amount of time in advance.
+Before the 7 April 2020 this was 2 months.
+During coronavirus, until at least 31 March 2021, the notice periods vary for the different eviction reasons (grounds).
 You cannot make them leave any sooner than this.

 Notice of proceedings